Rubus biflorus

 Rubus biflorus is a flowering plant in the genus Rubus (including raspberries and blackberries), in the family Rosaceae.

-It is a deciduous, suckering shrub, native to East Asia, growing 3m to 3.5m, which is grown ornamentally for its arching white thorny stems in Winter.
-The underside of the pinnate leaves also has a white bloom.
+It is a deciduous, suckering shrub, growing 3 to 3.5 m.
+The underside of the pinnate leaves has a white bloom.
 The flowers are white, sometimes followed by edible yellow fruits.

-This plant has gained the Royal Horticultural Society's Award of Garden Merit.
+The plant is native to East Asia.
+It is grown ornamentally for its arching white thorny stems in winter.
+It has gained the Royal Horticultural Society's Award of Garden Merit.